-School is over and summer is here.
-Your teen has just finished the year and all its pressures.
+The school year will be over soon and summer will be starting.
+Your teen will just have finished the year and all its pressures.
 Exams, big projects, and keeping up with the dynamics of social relationships and internal pressures.

 What is your teen doing this summer?

 At Santos Counseling, we offer Teen Therapy Self-Esteem groups.
 We have and continue to help teens each week with individual and group counseling services.